mishelld/Ex1__OOP/README.md

 Link:https://medium.com/geekculture/system-design-elevator-system-design-interview-question-6e8d03ce1b44

-3. On-line Algorithms versus Off-line Algorithms for the Elevator: On this site you can find most of the differences between the online algorithm and the offline, in addition to an in-depth explanation of the problem space, solution solutions, actual algorithms and more.
+3. On-line Algorithms versus Off-line Algorithms for the Elevator: On this site you can find most of the differences between the online algorithm and the offline, in addition to an in-depth explanation of the problem space, solutions, actual algorithms and more.
 Link:https://studylib.net/doc/7878746/on-line-algorithms-versus-off-line-algorithms-for-the-ele…